NordicPlayground/nRF-Beehavior-Firmware/nRF53/README.rst

 ********************

 Before building and running the firmware ensure that the Thingy:52 is set up and configured to a name recognized by the code used in the 53-unit.
+In the configuration used this summer the name is set to "Hive1".
+If this name is to be reused, change the name of the Thingy:52 in the Thingy-app to "Hive1".

 Building with overlays
 ======================